toby1984/javr/README.md

 Note that for reasons unknown to me the AVR assembler duplicates a lot of preprocessor instructions as assembler directives ...
 I'm currently only implementing the preprocessor instructions

 - full ATmega88 instruction set
-- output to RAW / Intel HEX / ELF files (ELF output is very much a work-in-progress and lacks proper symbol output and most importantly, relocation info)
+- output to RAW / Intel HEX / ELF (executable/relocatable) files (ELF output is still very much a work-in-progress)
 - local labels ( watch out, currently not working properly when used in macros)
   - Just write '.myLabel' instead of 'myLabel:' when declaring them ; referencing local labels works just like with global labels so no 'b' or 'f' suffixes are needed.
 Note that its illegal to declare a local label that has the same identifier as a global label ; otherwise I would've needed to use the ugly 'b'/'f' suffix solution to resolve the ambiguity)
 - Expression correctly handles nested expressions and operator precedence for the following operators: